High Suffolk Family Hub - Debenham

 - Accreditation website

 - Accreditation details

-The High Suffolk Family Hub is open Wednesday & Thursday 09:15 - 16:45 Friday 9-5* for ages 0-19 and their families, offering a full range of friendly, accessible services and support including:
+The High Suffolk Family Hub is open Wednesday & Thursday 09:15 - 16:45 Friday 9-5* for ages 0-19 and their families (up to age25 for those with SEND), offering a full range of friendly, accessible services and support including:

 Information and advice, Stay and play groups, baby yoga, baby massage, messy play, story and rhyme sessions, Health clinics, Support for children with additional needs, Holiday activities, and links with Jobcentre Plus.
 We also offer a range of Child and family health services, Support for children and parents with special needs and Family support and parental outreach services.